1 Day Inca Trail to Machu Picchu - Orange Nation Peru

 ITINERARY

-Your guide will pick you up at your hotel at 4am in Cusco for a 2-hour scenic drive in our private van to the train station of Ollantaytambo.
-If you are already in Ollantaytambo in the Sacred Valley, then your pick up will be at 5:30am.
-If you are in another town in the Sacred Valley, please contact our office to organize a suitable pick-up time.
+The day begins early, as your guide picks you up from your hotel in Cusco at 4am.
+From there you will enjoy a 2-hour scenic drive in our private van to the Ollantaytambo train station.
+If you are already in Ollantaytambo then your pick up time will be at 5:30am.
+If you are staying in another town in the Sacred Valley, please contact our office to arrange your pick-up.

-Wiñay Wayna has a fascinating history and was only discovered in 1940.
-Which explains why this site looks so youthful compared to other sites on the trail.
-Some parts of it are still hidden by the dense jungle.
-Once we reach the top of Winay Wayna, we arrive at a campsite of the same name.
+Once we reach the top of Wiñay Wayna, we arrive at a campsite of the same name.
 This is where the Short Inca Trail and the Classic Inca Trial intersect.
 We stop to rest, enjoy our gourmet box lunch and use the bathroom facilities available at camp.
-Also use this opportunity to ask your guide as many questions as you want about the Inca Trail, the Incas or any of the sites you have come across along the way.

-Your guide will give you a private tour of the citadel, about 2 hours, depending on your hiking speed.
-You will see some of the most important parts of Machu Picchu.
+Your guide will give you a private tour of the citadel, lasting for around 2 hours depending on your hiking speed.
+You will learn about some of the most important parts of Machu Picchu and lose yourself in history as your guide shows you hidden corners and famous landmarks alike.

 Meals: Picnic lunch